S$ 136 Find Cheap Flights from South Pacific to Southeast Asia

 • How many cities have direct flights to Southeast Asia?

 From South Pacific, there are direct flights to Southeast Asia from 16 cities.
-The city with the most direct flights is Sydney, with 999 direct flights each week.
+The city with the most direct flights is Melbourne, with 1,025 direct flights each week.

 • How many direct flights to Southeast Asia are there each day?

-There are around 533 direct flights from within South Pacific to Southeast Asia every day.
-Most flights (39%) depart in the afternoon.
+There are around 563 direct flights from within South Pacific to Southeast Asia every day.
+Most flights (39%) depart in the morning.

 • How many direct flights to Southeast Asia are there each week?